 Before entering graduate school, Jami worked as a research assistant in the lab of Dr. Christine Sheffer within the Community Health and Social Medicine department of the CUNY School of Medicine at City College of New York.
 There, she worked collaboratively to address and reduce tobacco treatment disparities of majority low-income, Black and/or Latinx smokers and smokers with substance use disorders.

 Clinically, Jami provides individual and couple’s therapy at the Wayne State Psychology Clinic.
 In the past, she has worked with juvenile-justice involved youth and families at the Clinic for Child Study of the 3rd Circuit Judicial Court in Detroit, MI.
-Jami currently works within the General Pediatrics and Adolescent Medicine (GPAM) division of the Children's Hospital of Michigan.
+Jami currently works within the General Pediatrics and Adolescent Medicine (GPAM) division of The Children's Hospital of Michigan.
 There, she provides short-term, empirically-supported outpatient therapy to children and adolescents as part of an integrated behavioral health team.
 Within The Children's Hospital of Michigan Hamtramck School-Based Health Center, Jami also provides therapy to local high school students.

 Awards and grants